coldbox-templates/boxlang/readme.md

 box install
 ```

 This will setup all the needed dependencies for each application template.
-You can then start the embedded server:
+You can then start the BoxLang server:

 ```bash
 box server start
 ```

 Code to your liking and enjoy!

+## Java Dependencies

+If your project relies on Java third-party dependencies, you can use the included Maven `pom.xml` file in the root.
+You can add your dependencies there and then run the `mvn install` command to download them into the `lib/java` folder.
+The BoxLang application will automatically class load all the jars in that folder for you!
+You can also use the `mvn clean` command to remove all the jars.

+You can find Java dependencies here: <https://central.sonatype.com/>.
+Just grab the Maven coordinates and add them to your `pom.xml` file.

 ## Dockerfile